clayton14/scene-2-uwmf/README.md

 	- easily assign any texture to any side of any tile.
 	- easily create tiles with single-color or invisible textures.
 	- create [things] that have fractional coordinates.
+- If you already know how to use Godot, then learning how to use Scene 2 UWMF will be easy.

 ## Disadvantages of using Scene 2 UWMF